ohollmen/procster/README.md

 ```
 This places include files and libraries under /usr/local/include/proc/ and /usr/local/lib respectively.
 Because of the way includes are referred (from `/proc`) subdir, the respective -I and -L options would be
--I/usr/local/include/ -L/usr/local/lib (To testrun on Centos, you may need to add export LD_LIBRARY_PATH=/usr/local/lib).
+-I/usr/local/include/ -L/usr/local/lib (To testrun on Centos, you may need to add export LD_LIBRARY_PATH=/usr/local/lib or
+preferably add /usr/local/lib to /etc/ld.so.conf and run ldconfig).
+You should also uninstall procps-ng-devel from
+causing ambiguity with newly installed headers from (gitlab) source package (causing wrong structure offsets,
+wrong function signatures, etc.).

 ## Debugging (for Centos, sigh ...)